Renner Individual News; December 15, 2021

 We’re Here to Help

 This article covers some highlights of the complex tax rules for virtual currency transactions.
-We encourage you to maintain records that document receipt, purchase date, cost basis, fair value at the time of sale, exchange or other dispositions of virtual currency.
-Please contact our office if you would like additional guidance on when and how to report and treat transactions related to virtual currency and cryptocurrency.
+Renner & Company encourages you to maintain records that document receipt, purchase date, cost basis, fair value at the time of sale, exchange, or other dispositions of virtual currency.
+Please contact our office or give us a call 703.535.1200 if you would like additional guidance on when and how to report and treat transactions related to virtual currency and cryptocurrency.

 (C) 2021 Renner and Company, CPA, P.C.
 All Rights Reserved